Causes Of Scalp Hurting & Best Home Remedies For Scalp Pain

 The scalp secretes sebum, a natural waxy oil produced by the sebaceous glands.
 This oil keeps your scalp moist and plays a crucial role in protecting it from infections.
 However, the overproduction of sebum can cause some serious hair issues.

 Excess oil or sebum secretion causes the growth of yeast on your scalp and hair (1).
-Yeast infestation can lead to dandruff, scalp inflammation, redness, itchiness, and scaling.
+This can lead to scalp problems like scalp inflammation, redness, itchiness, scaling, and dandruff.

 Shampooing your hair periodically helps eliminate grease, excessive oil, and harmful yeasts.
 This will minimize the pain and help you recover from a sensitive scalp.